 The use of a crystal oven in an optical setup introduces a variety of disadvantage, such as additional cost, power consumption and settling time.
 Therefore, it would often be desirable to avoid the use of an oven, i.e., to operate the crystal at room temperature.
 For some nonlinear frequency conversion applications, it is possible to find a phase-matching configuration which works at room temperature.
 In particular, critical phase matching with angle tuning is possible with various crystal materials.
 However, the involved spatial walk-off then prevents strong focusing, so that efficient conversion is possible only for higher optical powers.

 Note that even for operation at room temperature, some temperature stabilization may be required.
 Here, however, one may use a simpler construction with a Peltier element.
 Compared with a high-temperature crystal oven, this allows for shorter temperature settling times and a substantially lower power consumption.

-See also: nonlinear crystal materials, nonlinear frequency conversion, phase matching, noncritical phase matching, phase-matching bandwidth
+See also: nonlinear crystal materials, nonlinear frequency conversion, phase matching, noncritical phase matching, phase-matching bandwidth, optical windows

 and other articles in the category nonlinear optics

 Share this with your friends and colleagues, e.g. via social media: